 - A friend to help you!

 You can find them online or at a hardware shop.
-This method will be much cheaper and more accurate than any other!
+This method of making your own DIY dress form will be much cheaper and more accurate than any other!

 In the example below I chose to roll the casting bandage all around my body, but you also can mark with a pen a side line on your body, as if you would cut yourself on a vertical way; imagine that you will cover your entire front with the bandage; the length can be as long as you wish.
 I recommend stopping in the middle of the tights and arms.